EIGSI La Rochelle is a post-baccalaureate general engineering school.

-EIGSI La Rochelle is heir to one of the four private Parisian Engineering Grandes Ecoles from the start of the 20th century: the Ecole d’Electricité et de Mécanique Industrielle (EEMI – école Violet) founded in Paris in 1901.
+EIGSI La Rochelle, formerly the Ecole d’Ingénieurs en Génie des Systèmes Industriels, is heir to one of the four private Parisian Engineering Grandes Ecoles from the start of the 20th century: the Ecole d’Electricité et de Mécanique Industrielle (EEMI – école Violet) founded in Paris in 1901.

 Balance and progressive learning are key factors in the academics at EIGSI.

-EIGSI La Rochelle offers study programmes which develop cross-cutting expertise to train general system engineers.
-Thus, in addition to focusing on knowledge, expertise and people skills, we also teach students to engage in relational leadership.
-The courses offered have several training goals, in particular:
+EIGSI La Rochelle delivers cross-cutting interdisciplinary expertise to train general system engineers.
+In addition to focusing on knowledge, expertise and people skills, we also teach our students to engage in relational leadership.
+The program teaches the following:

-- the acquisition of a wide range of multi-disciplinary scientific skills,
+- a wide range of multidisciplinary scientific skills,

-- international openness and a spirit of innovation.
+- international experience and a spirit of innovation.

 EIGSI bases its work on values which aim to place the success of students at the heart of its preoccupations in a framework open to the outside world and its diversity, whilst also maintaining its own identity as a general engineering school.